hamisus/yzy-investigation/README.md

 ### X Spaces Downloader & Transcriber

-The X Spaces project allows you to download and transcribe X/Twitter Spaces audio.
+The X Spaces project allows you to download X/Twitter Spaces audio.
+Transcription to be added later.

 ```bash
 # Download a Space